-UMBC (University of Maryland, Baltimore County) seeks an experienced civil rights practitioner and strategic leader to serve as its Assistant Vice President of Equity and Civil Rights and Title IX Coordinator (AVP), who will build meaningful relationships throughout a diverse campus community and advance the practices of the Office of Equity and Civil Rights (ECR) in pursuit of becoming a model operation in higher education.
-The AVP will provide strong, effective leadership and oversight of the Office of Equity and Civil Rights, demonstrating exceptional management skills to guide daily operations, supervise staff, and ensure operational excellence and accountability.
-In collaboration with campus partners, the AVP will also drive long-term vision and strategic direction to ensure the University's full compliance with federal, state, and local civil rights laws, recognizing that the success of these efforts is essential to sustaining UMBC's inclusive, welcoming culture for all students, faculty, and staff.
+UMBC (University of Maryland, Baltimore County) seeks an experienced civil rights practitioner and strategic leader to serve as its Director of Equity and Civil Rights and Title IX Coordinator (Director), who will build meaningful relationships throughout a diverse campus community and advance the practices of the Office of Equity and Civil Rights (ECR) in pursuit of becoming a model operation in higher education.
+The Director will manage the Office of Equity and Civil Rights while collaboratively working to provide long-term vision, leadership, and strategic direction to ensure the University's compliance with all federal, state, and local laws and regulations-understanding that the success of these services is the foundation of UMBC's welcoming and supportive culture for all students, faculty, and staff.

-Committed to inclusive excellence in practice and values, UMBC is proud to be one of the nation's fastestgrowing and most diverse public top-tier universities.
-With the recent appointment of President Valerie Sheares Ashby and Provost Manfred H.M. van Dulmen, the campus enters a period of growth, innovation, and transformation.
+Committed to inclusive excellence in practice and values, UMBC is proud to be one of the nation's fastest-growing and most diverse public top-tier universities.
+With the recent appointment of President Valerie Sheares Ashby and incoming Provost Manfred H.M. van Dulmen, the campus enters a period of growth, innovation, and transformation.
 The University's vibrant campus is regarded as a new model for American higher education - a place where talented students, faculty, and staff thrive in a culture that embraces and encourages innovative ideas and collaboration.
 As the country becomes increasingly diverse, UMBC views itself as a prototype of the university as it evolves; its innovation will come to define public higher education.

-Recently created by Tanyka M. Barber, the inaugural Vice President for Institutional Equity and Chief Diversity Officer, to pave the way for a new chapter of high-quality support, ECR is responsible for advancing the university's core value of inclusive excellence by ensuring university compliance with nondiscrimination laws, regulations, and policies, including, but not limited to, Title VI, Title VII, Title IX, Americans with Disabilities Act (ADA), ADEA, Section 504 of the Rehabilitation Act, the Clery Act, and VAWA.
-While leading the full portfolio of UMBC's non-discrimination, fair employment, and equal opportunity services, the AVP also serves specifically as the University's Title IX Coordinator.
+Recently created by Tanyka M. Barber, the inaugural Vice President for Institutional Equity and Chief Diversity Officer, to pave the way for a new chapter of high-quality support, ECR is responsible for advancing the university's core value of inclusive excellence by ensuring university compliance with non-discrimination laws, regulations, and policies, including, but not limited to, Title VI, Title VII, Title IX, Americans with Disabilities Act (ADA), ADEA, Section 504 of the Rehabilitation Act, the Clery Act, and VAWA.
+While leading the full portfolio of UMBC's non-discrimination, fair employment, and equal opportunity services, the Director also serves specifically as the University's Title IX Coordinator.

 Reporting to the Vice President for Institutional Equity and Chief Diversity Officer, the University is seeking an innovative, committed, and passionate professional who has broad civil rights knowledge and experience and has a demonstrated commitment to ensuring an inclusive learning, living, and working environment free from harassment, discrimination, hate, and bias for all members of the UMBC community.
-As a visible and accessible leader who thoughtfully exercises unwavering high integrity in the balance of transparent communication and required confidentiality, the AVP will collaborate closely with various campus partners such as the Division of Student Affairs, Human Resources, Campus Police, Office of the Provost, Inclusion Council, shared governance bodies, Office of the General Counsel, and other campus leaders.
+As a visible and accessible leader who thoughtfully exercises unwavering high integrity in the balance of transparent communication and required confidentiality, the Director will collaborate closely with various campus partners such as the Division of Student Affairs, Human Resources, Campus Police, Office of the Provost, Inclusion Council, shared governance bodies, Office of the General Counsel, and other campus leaders.